NoldoAI/noldo/README.md

 * **Real demand:** No guessing.
 People are literally telling us exactly what problems they have, unfiltered.
 * **Clear ROI:** Users instantly see value—saving weeks or months of market research.
 * **Continuous updates:** New opportunities come up daily, so there's always fresh value.
 * **Competitive advantage:** Most competitors focus on general trend analysis or brand monitoring.
-Seeky is specifically about turning user complaints directly into profitable business ideas.
+NoldoAI is specifically about turning user complaints directly into profitable business ideas.

 ---

 ### ⚡ **An Example (Realistic Scenario):**

 Let's say you're into productivity apps.
-You log into Seeky, and today it shows a big insight:
+You log into NoldoAI, and today it shows a big insight:

 * "**Problem:** Users constantly complaining productivity apps like Notion or ClickUp feel way too bloated and overwhelming for everyday tasks."
 * "**Suggested Opportunity:** Build a simple, minimalist daily-planner app—no clutter, just easy to-do lists and reminders."